yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-dec-2021/index.md

 `Let me pick from a list of device drivers on my computer`, `Have Disk…`, then finally browse to the folder where the driver was unpacked and select the `iigd_dch.inf` file.
 What a very intuitive and user-friendly way to update a GPU driver, great job Intel…

+Here's a [video tutorial](https://www.youtube.com/watch?v=BZG50Nm5sOM&t=72s) for those that prefer visual aid over our rambling.
+Just make sure to use the `iigd_dch.inf` file instead of the one shown in the slightly outdated video.
+Other mentioned optimizations on the video no longer apply.

 With this *easy job* done, the Intel GPU gets full Vulkan support, runs at its intended performance, and has access to all the new features, fixes, and performance improvements that the driver developers worked on.
 The driver is also allowed to auto-update on new official releases.